zenthcloud/panel-server/README.md

 ## 📦 Part of the Zenth Cloud Stack

-Zenth Panel Server acts as the centralized management console for:
+Zenth Cloud Panel acts as the centralized management console for:

 - `ldap-server` – User and access management
 - `api-server` – Backend API for all services